medic/cht-android/README.md

 1. Install Android SDK
 2. Clone the repo
-3. Execute: `make`
-4. Plug in your phone
+3. Plug in your phone
-5. Install the desired SDK: `adb install build/outputs/apk/<apk name>`
+4. Execute: `make`

 # Branding